 The New New Zealand

 Facing demographic disruption

 PAUL SPOONLEY

 This major new book by Distinguished Professor Paul Spoonley looks at our rapidly growing population and the dramatically changing demographics within it.
 To his mind, we are not taking enough notice, and we urgently need a population policy.
 With chapters including 'Why would anyone want to live in Auckland?', this book will fuel many a dinner party and policy-making conversation.

 DISTINGUISHED PROFESSOR PAUL

 SPOONLEY is one of New Zealand's leading academics and a Fellow of the Royal Society Te Apārangi.
 He has led numerous externally funded research programmes, has has written or edited 25 books and is a regular commentator in the news media.

-PUBLISHED: August 2020 ISBN: 9780995122987
+PUBLISHED: August 2020

+ISBN: 9780995122987

 Limpbound, 234 x 153mm.
 288 pages. \$39.99

+LOOK AUTHOR Q&A

 In 2030 there may be six million of us.
 One and a half million of us will live overseas.
 We will be clustered in Auckland, dependent on migration, and worried about a shortage of workers.
 We haven't planned for this.
 We need to.

 The New New Zealand.
 Facing demographic disruption.
 Paul Spoonley.

+'The themes of the book take on greater urgency, in the light of the further pressure that [we] will be placed under because of the impacts of Covid-19'

+ANDREW BUTCHER, BETHLEHEM

+TERTIARY INSTITUTE

-THE NEW NEW ZEALAND TEXT EXTRACT A very different Aotearoa New Zealand is emerging.
+THE NEW NEW ZEALAND TEXT EXTRACT

+A very different Aotearoa New Zealand is emerging.
 Much of the demographic change is unprecedented in this young country, and in human history in general.
 On the one hand is the very large size of the cohort of those reaching age 65 and living longer.
 On the other is a fertility implosion, as family formation changes and births decline.
 The demographic structure is changing to such a degree that much of what we have put in place by way of policy or the provision of amenities and services is simply no longer appropriate or adequate.

 If we do not engage with the implications of our current and future demography, using new (and often radically different) thinking, we gift future generations of New Zealanders a number of problems.
 We do them a major disservice.

 After all, we have got to five million people far more quickly than anyone had predicted, at a rate the public was probably largely oblivious to.
 If those growth trends continue, how long until we are at six million?
 Is there a willingness to understand the evidence and to be open to what demographers are pointing out?
 And how proactive and forward-looking are our leaders likely to be?
 The new New Zealand is here, and we need to talk about it.

 SOCIETY

 Sleeping Better in Pregnancy

 CLARE LADYMAN WITH LEIGH SIGNAL

 Featuring the latest research from New Zealand's internationally renowned Sleep/Wake Research Centre, this beautiful book has trusted and authoritative information for New Zealand mothers-to-be.
 It helps pregnant women make the most of sleep opportunities during a time when a good night's sleep is crucial for their health and the health of their babies.

 CLARE LADYMAN's PhD looked at how sleep and mental health are related throughout pregnancy and postnatal periods, and how providing information on sleep can help reduce the likelihood of mothers experiencing depression.
 She completed her research studies at the Sleep/Wake Research Centre and Massey University.

 LEIGH SIGNAL is associate professor and portfolio director, Fatigue Management and Sleep Health, at the Sleep/Wake Research Centre, Massey University, Wellington.

-PUBLISHED: July 2020 ISBN: 9780995131897
+PUBLISHED: July 2020

+ISBN: 9780995131897

 Limpbound, 198 x 148mm.
 128 pages. \$24.99